 - Plan your feed layout and structure

-As much as what you post matters, WHEN you post it matters even more.
+As much as what you post matters, WHEN you post, matters even more.
 Instagram is all about experimentation.
-The algorithm changes regularly and in order to keep up with it, you need to experiment.
+The algorithm changes regularly, and in order to keep up with it, you need to experiment and find your best time to post on Instagram.

 This also helps you understand when your audience is active on the platform and up for engagement.
 Post during different timings and judge what works out and what doesn’t.
 It will help you go a long way.

 Including very specific hashtags makes your post reach the right and more users at the same time.
-For example- If your post is about some business strategy, using #business or #entrepreneur won’t help you that much but using #entrepreneurialinsights or #businessstrategies may prove effective.
+For example, if your post is about some business strategy, using #business or #entrepreneur won’t help you that

 One of the most overlooked techniques when it comes to Instagram marketing is measuring and analyzing.
-Instagram has some free analytical tools that efficiently tell you about your followers’ demographics, gender, age, and many more metrics.
+Instagram has in-built insights that efficiently tell you about your followers’ demographics, gender, age, and many more metrics.

 Once you analyze your account and get to know your top-performing posts, it’s time to recreate them.
 Yes, you heard it right.
 Recreating by no way means copying.